meyfa/CobolCraft/README.md

 ### Source Components

-The program entrypoint is `main.cob`, with further sources located in the `src/` directory, notably `src/server.cob`.
+COBOL source code is primarily located in the `src/` directory, with `src/main.cob` being the entrypoint.
+`src/server.cob` contains the server startup code and the game logic.

 In true COBOL fashion, there is also a code generator (itself written in COBOL) that generates additional source code from JSON data like Minecraft's default datapack.